haleypruittcc/NetworkFilesSharesandPermission/README.md

 - Sign back into Client-1 as <someuser> and try to access the “Cybersecurity” share in \\DC-1\
       - Does it work now?

+🎉Congratulations!
+You are finally done with Active Directory, DNS, Network Files shares and permissions🎉